-Also, there is a chance you could dissolve adhesives (glue) that was used on joints.
-That’s not a huge issue…it is best to go ahead and strip and stain the piece BEFORE you do any major repairs.
-Stain will not penetrate glue…so if you get any glue on the wood, it won’t absorb a stain!
-(If you are going to paint a piece repair it BEFORE paint…if you are going to stain, repair it AFTER stain)
+It is best to strip and stain the piece BEFORE you do any major repairs.
+Stain will not penetrate glue…so if you get any glue on the wood, it won’t absorb a stain and will be visible forever!

 It took me four hours to completely strip all the old finish off this table!

 After you have stripped all the old finish, wash the entire piece with clean rags and mineral spirits.

 Garage sales and thrift stores are great places to find old towels.
 Cut them up into washcloth-size pieces.

 Which reminds me…WORD OF WARNING!!!!
 DO NOT THROW RAGS OR STEEL WOOL IN A TRASH CAN IF THEY HAVE ANY CHEMICALS ON THEM.
 THEY TRULY CAN SPONTANEOUSLY COMBUST AND BURN YOUR HOUSE DOWN!!!!